PROGRESSIAGLOBALGROUP/citizen-reports/docs/TESTING_COMPREHENSIVE_INTEGRATION_REPORT_2025-11-22.md

 ## 📋 Executive Summary

-The complete testing framework for the **Jantetelco Heatmap Platform** has been successfully implemented, documented, and integrated into the main documentation structure.
+The complete testing framework for the **citizen-reports Heatmap Platform** has been successfully implemented, documented, and integrated into the main documentation structure.

 ### Key Metrics